 Of course there are many variables but our experience is that from the first phone call to us to the candidate commencing, is typically six months, often longer.
 Of course hiring could be, and sometimes is, considerably quicker but you can’t rely on it.
 There are obvious “unknowns” – the time taken to actually identify a candidate even before the interview process starts and their subsequent notice period being the obvious ones but lots of other incremental factors can make weeks become months very quickly.

-4. A good hire, especially at a senior level, could generate as much business for you as a good client so make it the same priority.
+4. A good hire could generate as much business for you as a good client so make hiring the same priority.

 Consultancy firms quite rightly view client development and client servicing as top priority and devote a lot of time and resources to it.
 However if there is acceptance of the direct and indirect financial value of a good employee then getting good people should be the same, but how often are recruitment processes and decisions second fiddle to client work?
 This causes delays reviewing and responding to CVs, finding availability for interviews, cancelling and rearranging interviews.
 All of which extends the recruitment process and makes it less likely you will hire the best candidate.

-A clear process is critical to quality hiring but, like all processes, needs to be constantly reviewed to make sure it’s fit for purpose i.e. it does the job it’s supposed to.
-And on occasions it may need to be bent out of shape completely to get the best candidates.
+And on occasions it may need to be bent out of shape completely to get the best management consultancy candidates.
 Nothing impresses a prospective hire more than knowing you are able and willing to be flexible if there is a good reason.

-6. Last but not least: be smart in your use of external recruiters
+6. Be smart in your use of external recruiters

-With contingency you are essentially saying to the agent – work for me for free in the hope of getting payment.
+You also need to ensure recruiters will work hard for you.
+“Success only” or contingency recruitment is saying to the agent – work for me for free in the hope of getting payment.

 The behaviour of the recruiters reflects that – the time they devote to finding candidates for you will be directly proportionate to their perceptions of how likely it is they will get a fee, and the size of that fee, compared with other clients’ roles they are working on.

-Finally don’t make the mistake of negotiating a big fee discount: all that means is that you will be bottom of the contingency recruiter’s priority list.
+Don’t make the mistake of negotiating a big fee discount or using lots of agencies: all that means is that you will be bottom of the contingency recruiter’s priorities.

-But even a small retainer fee, will still ensure that you are top of their priority list, over ALL contingency work because they are almost guaranteed a fee if they do a good job for you and find you an excellent hire.
+It should be born in mind that even a small retainer fee will almost always ensure that you are top of their priority list, over ALL contingency work because they are almost guaranteed a fee if they do a good job for you and find you an excellent hire.
 So both sides are happy!